 Real cedar has a pleasant fragrance and is also naturally rot-resistant.
 For this reason, it is also used as cloth storage.
 Among the many species of cedar, the Western Red Cedar is a well-known species.
 Read Incense Cedar vs Western Red Cedar

 Cypress has good workability.
 Small and large machines can be easily operated.
 According to experts: Cypress requires a sharp-edged tool and blade for cutting, carving.
 It has good gluing, finishing, and paint-holding properties.
 Due to its good density, it holds the nail and screw well.

-Cedar has also great workability.
+Cedar also has great workability.
 The small and large machines can be easily operated.
 It is softwood.
-So to this, it is easy to cut and carving.
+So to this, it is easy to cut and carve.
 Due to the softness.
 But it dents and scratches very easily.
 It has great gluing, finishing, and paint-holding properties.

 Cypress vs Cedar Durability